Improving Minority Participation and Awareness in Clinical Trials

 Right now, there are not enough African Americans participating in lupus clinical trials.
 Clinical trials are supposed to help us understand how treatments affect all people, but they can’t do that unless all groups are represented.
 There is a need for more drugs to treat lupus and to understand how treatment affects different subset populations of those with lupus.
 The way to study those things is through clinical trials.

 Awareness is a critical and necessary first step for anyone considering participation in clinical trials.
-IMPACT for Lupus is a grant awarded to the Lupus Foundation of America by the Office of Minority Health.
+IMPACT for Lupus is a one-year grant awarded to the Lupus Foundation of America by the Office of Minority Health as part of a larger federal initiative, the National Health Education Lupus Program.
 The goal of IMPACT for Lupus is to develop and test an innovative education model, within faith-based communities, to raise awareness of lupus clinical trials among African Americans impacted by lupus.

-From August 2016- June 2017, the Lupus Foundation of America and its partners developed a faith-based education model and materials for African Americans with lupus.
+From August 2016 to June 2017, the Lupus Foundation of America and its partners developed a faith-based education model and materials for African Americans with lupus.
 The model features a navigator as a connector among physicians, patients and clinical trial teams within local faith communities.
-The model was implemented and evaluated from September 2017 – December 2017 in three sites:
+The model was implemented and evaluated from September 2017 to December 2017 in three sites: